QGreenland-Net/ogdc-helm/README.md

 dev), it may be because of a conflict between `rancher-desktop` and `minikube`.
 Make sure your k8s config is setup to use the `rancher-desktop` context when doing local development on the ogdc.

-## TODOs

-* Is the `values.yaml` at the root of the project necessary?
-Can it be moved into the `helm/` directory?
-* Resolve TODOs above (e.g., how to override the PV location on local disk)